Language is a vital part of children’s cognitive development. Every day of their lives, children will communicate with others.

 To develop expressive language skills, a child needs to first develop receptive language skills.
 They also need to have the ability to concentrate without being distracted.

-First, children develop pre-language skills.
+Initially, children develop pre-language skills.
 They learn to gesture, make facial expressions, imitate people, and make eye contact.

 Then, they start to play and develop self-motivation.
 That motivation includes wanting to engage in conversation with family and friends.